Santroller/Santroller/console_guides/ps2.md

 If a PS2 game is expecting a standard controller you usually would not be able to use a USB controller.
 However, OpenPS2Loader comes with PADEMU, which lets you emulate a PS2 gamepad from a usb device.
 The firmware is designed to go into PS3 mode when it detects it is plugged into a PS2, and PADEMU has support for both PS3 gamepads and PS3 guitars.
+Do note that this method will NOT work for offical game discs, as OPL does not support booting discs, only disc images stored on the internal HDD or a network share or a USB drive.

 ## Setting up PADEMU